We manage personal information in accordance with the Privacy Act 1988 and Australian Privacy Principles.

 3.4.
 Our Policy on Direct Marketing

-We may use your personal information to directly market our services, or the services of other related businesses or other contacts with whom we work cooperatively.
-You can see a list of some of the businesses with whom we work https://npaworldwide.com.
+We may use your personal information to directly market our services, or the services of other businesses with whom we work cooperatively.
+You can see a list of the businesses with whom we work

 We do not obtain customer lists from third parties for marketing purposes.

-You may choose not to consent to direct marketing from us simply by letting us know by text message, phone call, or email at [email protected]
+You may choose not to consent to direct marketing from us simply by letting us know by text message, phone call, or email.

 We aim to observe the requirements of anti-spam legislation and would provide an effective means for unsubscribing from any marketing that would be considered to be spam.